Dotneteer/spectnetide/Documentation/GettingStarted/CreateFirstZxSpectrumProject.md

 __`Z80CodeFiles/Code.z80asm`__ | A simple Z80 Assembly code file
 __`Annotations.disann`__ | Your custom disassembly annotations are saved into this file

-3. As soon as the IDE created the project, you can discover a new top level menu, __ZX Spectrum IDE__:
+3. As soon as the IDE created the project, you can discover a new top-level menu, __ZX Spectrum IDE__:

 ![ZX Spectrum IDE menu](./Figures/ZxSpectrumIdeMenu.png)